 Schools that wish to eliminate the need to choose between social promotion and retention must run two curricular programs simultaneously:

 The first has to do with curriculum articulation, effective instructional methodology, and a mastery learning approach to skill acquisition: The kind of approach that provokes curiosity, that provides daily instances of individual success, and that jump starts the reluctant learners who arrive at school.

 The second has to do with creating a school-wide expectation that coaches--and that requires--students to develop attitudes of attentiveness, participation, responsibility and follow through that lead to breakthroughs in achievement.

 But this expectation alone is not enough: School programs that merely raise performance standards without ensuring that teachers have the instructional expertise to inspire students to reach them will not achieve their goals.

 But when teachers have these skills, and when their classrooms become student-centered places where questions, doubts and new understandings can be authentically shared, then and only then does the circle of accomplishment complete itself.

-But rigor that is augmented by age appropriate and challenging design, by built in skill development epiphanies, by corresponding increases in student awareness of accomplishment and personal achievement--this kind of "rigor" is what is desired.
+But rigor that is augmented by age appropriate, challenging design, by built in skill development epiphanies, by corresponding increases in student awareness of accomplishment and personal achievement--this kind of "rigor" is what is desired.

-Classrooms where teachers are free to teach and students are free to learn cannot be created without the support of a consistent, humane and effective discipline policy.
+Classrooms where teachers are free to teach and students are free to learn cannot be created without the support of a consistent, humane and effective discipline policy and effective classroom management procedures.
 Performance standards, behavioral expectations and high quality teaching must be consistent in each class as students move through the day.
 Parents must always be brought into disciplinary situations early, and administrators must provide full support to teachers as they implement this policy.